 Upon her return to Minneapolis in early spring she again took up residence (but for the last time) with friend Jessie Polley in south Minneapolis as she had done since 1912.
 In 1916 she would move to the Babcock's residence near the Garden.

 During the winter, the Park Board began to build a small wooden cabin with shingled exterior for use as a Garden Office and visitor center.
-It was designed by Eloise and placed on the plateau that was located half way between the front gate and the marsh [the site of the current patio in front of the current visitor's shelter].
+It was designed by Eloise and placed on the plateau that was located half way between the where the front gate is currently located and the wetland [the site of the current patio in front of the current visitor's shelter].
 It would be completed on April 9th.
 Until Martha Crone’s day it was unheated.
 A sign reading “Office of Curator - Wild Botanic Garden" was placed near the door.
 It was known in later years as "the little cabin" and as the "garden office" and the word "Botanic" was later changed to "Flower".
-That building served as office, visitor center, shelter and all other purposes until 1970 when the new shelter was completed and dedicated to Martha Crone.
+The building had two rooms and served as office, visitor center, shelter and all other purposes until 1970 when the new shelter was completed and dedicated to Martha Crone.

 At some time during the winter months Eloise crafted two essays about her Garden.
 Neither were published during her lifetime but her intention was to create a series about the early history of the Garden and another to be titled Annals of the Wildlife Reserve.
 The first of these two articles, dated January 1915 was titled “Children’s Forage Plants in the Wild Garden”.
 She opened with :